 TGac Editor: Please add the following in page 15 related to MLME-JOIN.request primitive. .
 Note that these changes are in response to “Additional Problem #2”.

+6.3.4.2.4 Effect of receipt

+Insert as the last paragraph:

+If the MLME of a VHT STA receives an MLME-JOIN.request primitive with the SelectedBSS parameter containing a BSSBasicVHTMCS_NSSSet parameter that contains any unsupported <VHT-MCS, NSS> tuple, the MLME response in the resulting MLME-JOIN.confirm primitive shall contain a ResultCode parameter that is not set to the value SUCCESS.

 TGac Editor: Please append the following entries to the table in page.
 Note that these changes are in response to “Additional Problem #3”.